opendatamesh-initiative/odm-site-platform/docs/architecture/product-plane/blueprint.md

 ## Overview

-The *Blueprint Service* is a module of the Product Plane in the ODM Platform which allows to initialize a data product starting from a template.
+The *Blueprint Microservice* is a module of the Product Plane in the ODM Platform which allows to initialize a data product starting from a template.
 This module works independently from the others.

 Essentially, given a template repository on a Git provider with some of the file contents parameterized, the module is able to clone it, map the user's input data to parameters, and push the content to a brand new repository (i.e. creating a new data quantum).